ardaglobal/arda-poc/readme.md

 This runs `ignite chain serve` with the `config.yml` file.

+You can use https://github.com/ardaglobal/dexplorer to view the blockchain on the arda branch.

+### Functionality

+Currently the blockchain is setup to submit a hash and a signature.
+This hash can represent any off chain data.

+By running the tests in ./scripts you can generate the command to submit a hash to the blockchain and run the mock global node to track the valid hashes being submitted.

+The chain name is arda and the token is uarda.

+It is set up to be a single validator chain with the name of the validator being ERES.

 ### Configure

 Your blockchain in development can be configured with `config.yml`.
 To learn more, see the [Ignite CLI docs](https://docs.ignite.com).